HiddenMamba/SelfHost/README.md

 # SelfHost
-SelfHost service with .net6 for Raion
+SelfHost service with .net6 for Raion with two endPoints

 After running client one should be able to connect via losalhost:7560